How do I know how much water is in my cistern?

 Using a long rod or stick, commonly referred to as a dipstick, insert it into the cistern until it reaches the bottom.
 When you pull it out, the wet portion indicates the water level.

 You can take this a step further and calculate the volume of your cistern too!
 For rectangular prism cisterns, just measure the length (L) by the width (W) by the height (h), where height equals the full depth of water.
 Measurements in cm divided by 1000 gives volume in litres.
 Measurements in feetx6.2 gives volume in imperial gallons.
+Use our free tank volume calculator.

 3. Float Valve or Float Switch: